 We’re raising funds to purchase school supplies, uniforms and packs customized for each area we serve.
 We’ll be giving packs to kids in the Quito Dump After-School Program, South Africa Dream Centre, Manila Children’s Home, and to the children of poor families served by our partner organizations.

-It will cost about $33 to purchase the packs and supplies and transport them to the field. $99 will give three kids the chance to stay in school, $990 will provide for 30 kids.
+It costs about $33 to purchase the packs and supplies and transport them to the field. $99 will give three kids the chance to stay in school, $990 will provide for 30 kids.